TUNNELING-GROUP/aqua-duct/docs/source/aquaduct_howdoesitwork.rst

 Traceable residues
 ^^^^^^^^^^^^^^^^^^

 In the first stage of calculation AQ finds all residues that should be traced and appends them to the list of *traceable residues*.
 It is done in a loop over all frames.
 In each frame residues of interest are searched and appended to the list but only if they are not already present on the list.
+In *sandwich* mode this is repeated for each layer.

 The search of the residues is done according to user provided definitions.
 Two requirements have to be met to append residue to the list: